-Anglers have the opportunity to cover multiple bodies of water during this event, as opposed to being restricted to just one.
+Teams have the opportunity to cover multiple bodies of water during this event.
 Keep in mind, though, that only fish caught in “legal public” waters, that lie within the borders of Arkansas are eligible to be submitted.
 And yes last year we had a really notable grass carp be disqualified as it came from private water

-Before we jump into too many specifics in regards to location, we need to address a question that was recently asked about this event and that is this, “don’t teams with a boat have an advantage?”
-Well, the answer to that is no, not really.
-For example, within an hour’s drive of the shop you’ll find an abundance of productive public waters that can be fished without a watercraft.
-These range from small creeks to large rivers, city ponds (Mountain Home) to large reservoirs.
+Within an hour’s drive of the shop you’ll find an abundance of productive public waters that can be fished without a watercraft.
+These range from small creeks to large rivers, city ponds to large reservoirs.
 How productive they are in large depends upon the angler.

 Alright, let’s get more specific about areas worth considering.
 Without a doubt, the number of “warmwater” species caught and photoed, are going to be key in doing well in this event.
 With trout making up such a small percentage, the winning teams will need to be savvy in managing both driving and fishing time!
 As with any other competitive event, spending some quality time scouting and even pre-fishing can later prove to be time well spent.